todiane/corri-construction-p3/README.md

 ### Slow Typing Instructions
 A staggered typing effect was used to display the instructions at the beginning and at different stages of the program at close to reading speed.
 The sleep effect was used to allow for delays in displaying the next line of information.
-This provided time for the user to process the information given before starting to input their details, the hope is that this will result in a reduction in input errors.
+This provided time for the customer to process the information given before starting to input their details, the hope is that this will result in a reduction in input errors.

 ### Name and profession input
 This feature gives the program the information it needs to find the contractor and connect to their employee number.